 Semi-intensive commercial yabby farming produces quantities of yabbies at far higher densities than occurs naturally in the wild.
 Ponds are built to specifications that suit the yabbies, shelter is added and food is supplied.
 All this is inducive to growing large numbers of yabbies quickly.

 Now the yabby Cherax destructor is one of the few species on this planet that is increasing its area of domination.
 I know you can google it and the International Union for the Conservation of Nature Red List shows the species as vulnerable but that’s not the case.
 Yabbies are a robust species with an instinct to wander and distribute.
 They are a migrating species and can migrate on mass.
-It’s extremely easy and common at night when you get a bit of rain to have yabbies leave the pond they are in and go a wondering.
+It’s extremely easy and common at night when you get a bit of rain to have yabbies leave the pond they are in, and go a wondering all over the place.
 They can travel long distances overland and survive for days in wet grass.
 The larger the yabbies and the higher the density of yabbies in your pond, the greater the chances of wondering occurring.

 40 mm x 0.55 mm Top Hat Battens